triniwiz/nativescript-webrtc/README.md

 ### How to make a call

-**IMPORTANT**: Make sure you include xmlns:webrtc="nativescript-webrtc-plugin" on the Page element any element can be used in the pager
+**IMPORTANT**: Make sure you include xmlns:webrtc="nativescript-webrtc-plugin" on the Page element

 ```xml
 <webrtc:WebRTCView id="remoteVideoView" height="50%" />